Generic Drug Consumers Lack Important Legal Protections July 1, 2015

 Philadelphia Products Liability Lawyers at Galfand Berger Advocate for Consumers’ Rights

 If you suspect that you may have been injured by a defective or mislabeled product, call the experienced Philadelphia products liability lawyers at Galfand Berger.
 You may be able to file a products liability action and recover damages to compensate you for any harm you have suffered.
-For your free consultation with one of our knowledgeable and highly skilled Philadelphia personal injury lawyers, call today at 800-222-8792 or submit an online contact form.
+Call 800-222-8792 or submit an online contact form to schedule a free consultation.